alex-kas/nec_terrain/system/README.md

 * com.att.eptt=/system/app/EPTTVPL.apk

-  In particular *eptt* said in my native language means kind of "mother f&#ker", and it is.
+  In particular *eptt* pronounced in my native language means kind of "mother f&#ker", and it is.
 Some functionality to use some att service, I'm in Europe

 * com.att.myWireless=/system/app/myATT_VPL_v5.apk